antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **MUST**  provide end user documentation

-It isn't feasible to cover exactly how each API should be documented as this will depend on its purpose, intended audience and other factors.
+It isn't feasible to cover exactly how each API **SHOULD** be documented as this will depend on its purpose, intended audience and other factors.
 However in general APIs **MUST** be well documented so it is clear to users what the API can do and how they should use it to achieve what they want.

 However there it is possible to identify some key requirements for API documentation.
 It **MUST** be clear, concise and well organised.
 It **MUST** care to two key audiences, users, looking to evaluate the API, and existing users, looking for specific information.